East-E/NFT-Ecosystem/Eco-Overview.md

 # Curated NFT-Ecosystem
-Curated list of NFT protocols, projects, and notable accounts acrosss the ecosystem.
+Curated list of NFT protocols and infrastructure that are supporting the ecosystem.
 Contributions welcome!

 - [Curated NFT-Ecosystem](#curated-nft-ecosystem) 🤖